16 Chic Sofas That Only Look Expensive

-We found a convertible futon in a cool ochre that easily wipes clean with a cloth, a slipcovered score that’s both comfy and machine washable, and, for the frequent movers, a two-seater that packs up neatly into a box.
-The best news: They’re all less than $1,500.
-Consider your every sofa shopping conundrum sorted.
+The concept of a sofa both stylish and inexpensive sounds like an oxymoron, but it doesn’t have to be.
+It just takes some digging—and we did it for you.
+Team Domino found a convertible futon in a pale pink linen that easily wipes clean with a cloth, a slipcovered score that’s both comfy and machine washable, and—for the frequent movers—a two-seater that packs up neatly into a box.
+The best news: They’re all less than $1,500. ’Tis the season for curling up in comfort with a good book or your new favorite Netflix series.

-Whether you favor a sleek two-tone design (with a built-in table!) or something more in line with what your grandma would have (read: made for napping), these picks are truly the best of both worlds.
+Whether you favor a minimalist design (with a built-in table for your snacks) or something more in line with what your grandma would have (read: skirted and made for napping), we’ve found an option for you.

 If You Want to Spend $800

-A white sofa is timeless—but no one said that has to mean boring.
-Bring in some texture with a rattan-backed settee or choose something with sculptural arms.
-Though if neutrals aren’t your cup of tea, this mossy green option will make a splash.
+A white sofa is timeless, but no one said that has to mean boring; bring in some texture with a rattan-backed settee.
+Though if neutrals aren’t your cup of tea, these mossy and sage green picks will liven up any space.

 If You Want to Spend $1,000

-Go luxe with Interior Define’s burgundy velvet treat (don’t worry; it’s a performance fabric that’s both kid- and pet-friendly) or, if practicality is your number-one priority, check out Burrow’s charcoal love seat.
+Go luxe with Interior Define’s burgundy velvet treat (don’t worry; it’s a performance fabric that’s both kid- and pet-friendly) or, if it’s going to be a tight squeeze, check out Burrow’s charcoal love seat.
 It folds up neatly, making moving day a breeze.

 If You Want to Spend $1,500